 Its harbour is one of the prettiest in the world, and the cobbled street lined Zona Velha – Old Town – invites history-lovers and culture vultures to lose themselves.
 Just a stone’s throw from Funchal is sophisticated resort Canico de Baixo, where you can enjoy unmatched views of the Atlantic.
 Madeira’s only sandy beach lives in the peaceful resort of Ponta do Sol – perfect for those looking to get away from the hustle and bustle of daily life.
 The North of the island, though much less warm, is also a must for nature enthusiasts and outdoor lovers.
 Even the drive itself boasts breath-taking vistas.

-Seasoned travellers, nature lovers and couples will especially enjoy this picturesque island – though families looking for a unique getaway will also find plenty to fall in love with.
+Seasoned travellers, nature lovers and couples will especially enjoy holidays to Madeira – though families looking for a unique getaway will also find plenty to fall in love with.

 Madeira’s capital city is a vibrant spot surrounded by scenic landscape.
 The Atlantic stretches on one side while Funchal and Monte mountains loom on the other.
 With such rich natural surroundings, it’s hard to believe this is Madeira’s cosmopolitan hub.
 However, the winding cobbled streets of the Old Town and colourful harbour tell a different story.
 Nightlife is not wild, but that doesn’t mean you can’t enjoy a little partying – especially if you visit when the astonishing Madeira Carnival is on, forty days before Easter.